Every year, we invite our members to participate in seed saving projects for beginners and experts.

 - Uproot the short-bearing plants that grow flat on the ground prior to flowering, to prevent them from crossing with the tall-bearing plants.

-- Taste the berries and keep seeds only from the ones that have excellent flavour.
+- Taste the berries and keep seeds only from those with excellent flavour.

 Every time we repeat this process we get closer to the goal of a ground cherry that tastes great, and bears on upright (easy to harvest) plants.